 SOCIOL 212 Elementary Statistics

 How can we make sense of statistics and rates used to describe the COVID-19 pandemic?
 Are there too few babies?
 What explains racial inequality in health outcomes?
 This course provides and introduction to demographic perspectives and tools that help us unpack these questions and understand key aspects of population growth, decline, movement, and change.
-A syllabus for this course is available here.
+A recent syllabus for this course is available here.